Roaring Twenties: Lost Generation

 The Lost Generation was composed of young people who came out of World War I disillusioned and cynical about the world.
-The term usually refers to American literary notables who lived in Paris at the time.
-Famous members included Ernest Hemingway, F. Scott Fitzgerald, and Gertrude Stein.
-These authors, some of them expatriates, wrote novels and short stories expressing their resentment towards the materialism and individualism rampant during this era.
+The term usually refers specifically to American literary notables who lived in Paris at the time.
+Famous members included Ernest Hemingway, F. Scott Fitzgerald, and Gertrude Stein who wrote novels and short stories criticizing the materialism they perceived to be rampant during this era.

 In the United Kingdom, the bright young things were young aristocrats and socialites who threw fancy dress parties, went on elaborate treasure hunts, were seen in all the trendy venues, and were well covered by the gossip columns of the London tabloids.

 Social criticism

 As the average American in the 1920s became more enamored of wealth and everyday luxuries, some began satirizing the hypocrisy and greed they observed.
 Of these social critics, Sinclair Lewis was the most popular.
 His popular 1920 novel Main Street satirized the dull and ignorant lives of the residents of a Midwestern town.
 He followed with Babbitt, about a middle-aged businessman who rebels against his dull life and family, only to realize that the younger generation is as hypocritical as his own.
 Lewis satirized religion with Elmer Gantry, which followed a con man who teams with an evangelist to sell religion to a small town.

 Other social critics included Sherwood Anderson, Edith Wharton, and H. L. Mencken.
 Anderson published a collection of short stories titled Winesburg, Ohio, which studied the dynamics of a small town.
 Wharton mocked the fads of the new era through her novels, such as Twilight Sleep (1927).
 Mencken criticized narrow American tastes and culture in essays and articles.